rnnyrk/gatsby-boilerplate/README.md

     See [gatsby-config.js](gatsby-config.js) for the following plugins configuration.

-    - [gatsby-source-graphql](https://www.gatsbyjs.com/plugins/gatsby-source-graphql/?=graphql) Plugin for connecting arbitrary GraphQL APIs to Gatsby’s GraphQL. _NOTE: This plugin requires that your Wagtail site uses the [Wagtail-Grapple](https://github.com/GrappleGQL/wagtail-grapple) library to build a compatible GraphQL endpoint.
-This plugin requires an existing GraphQL endpoint and does not work with a CMS out of the box._
+    - [gatsby-source-graphql](https://www.gatsbyjs.com/plugins/gatsby-source-graphql/?=graphql) Plugin for connecting arbitrary GraphQL APIs to Gatsby’s GraphQL.
     - [gatsby-plugin-module-resolver](https://www.gatsbyjs.com/plugins/gatsby-plugin-module-resolver/)
     Allows us to use the same folder structure as in our React Prime projects.
     - [gatsby-plugin-manifest](https://www.gatsbyjs.com/plugins/gatsby-plugin-manifest/?=manifest) The web app manifest enabled by this plugin allows users to add your site to their home screen on most mobile browsers.
 The manifest provides configuration and icons to the phone.